anoma/nspec/docs/node_architecture/identities.juvix.md

----
-icon: octicons/container-24
-search:
-  exclude: false
----
+## Types for network identities

+Types in this section are used to represent [[Identity|identities]] within the network.

 ??? note "Juvix imports"

     ```juvix
     module node_architecture.identities;
+    import node_architecture.crypto;
     import prelude open;
     ```

-## Types for network identities

-Types in this section are used to represent [[Identity|identities]] within the network.

 ### ExternalID